 A view of electoral roll (electoral register) information for your current address and previous addresses you provide when you apply.
 It also contains details of any other addresses you’ve been linked to in the last six years, such as those you’ve given to lenders on application forms.

 A list of the people with whom you have a financial connection, such as a joint mortgage - they are known as your financial associates.
 Their credit history doesn’t appear in your credit report.
 However, when you apply for credit, lenders are able to look at their credit history also, as their circumstances could affect your ability to repay what you owe.

 Information in your credit report comes from two major sources:

-Public information This includes Electoral Roll information and Court Judgments.
+- Public information - This includes electoral roll information and court judgments.

-Lenders are not the only people who can check your credit history.
+- Changing jobs or home - Lenders are not the only people who can check your credit history.
 With your permission, prospective landlords and employers can see parts of your credit report, so it can also affect your job prospects and chances of renting a home.

-Monitoring your credit report can offer protection from one of the fastest-growing crimes of the 21st century — identity fraud.
+- Protecting against ID fraud - Monitoring your credit report can offer protection from one of the fastest-growing crimes of the 21st century - identity fraud.
 This involves criminals stealing your personal information and using it to take over existing accounts or set up new accounts in your name.
 Keeping an eye on your credit report enables you to spot suspicious entries and deal with problems before they escalate.

 One of the best ways to stay in control of your finances is to check your Experian credit report with Experian CreditExpert*.

 Get Your Credit Report With Experian CreditExpert*